Terms of business agreement

 Insurance premiums should be settled on an individual debit note or credit note basis.
 We will issue Statements of Account periodically, if there are monies due to be paid by you.

 All payments should be made to us in the currency as indicated on the debit note or statement and wherever possible, by electronic transfer.
 Bank account details will be advised to you.
 Bank charges (if any) are to be borne by you.

 You may authorise a third party to instruct us with regard to the purchase of your insurance.
-As third party is acting as your agent, we may wish to satisfy ourselves at the outset that they are authorised to act in this capacity but we are under no obligation to do so.
+As the third party would be acting as your agent, we may wish to satisfy ourselves at the outset that they are authorised to act in this capacity, but we are under no obligation to do so.

 We will act on all instructions received from your agent as if we are dealing with you directly and will continue doing so until you notify us in writing to the contrary.
 It is your responsibility to ensure that any instruction given to us by your agent are correct and to notify us of any limitations in respect of your agent’s authority.

 (i) checking that your agent has accurately passed on your instructions;

 (ii) any exposure arising from inaccurate information submitted by your agent to either us or an insurer; and